Courtesy photo Trimble Funeral Homes, findagrave.com

 Scott County in Iowa

-Sauceda — a Vietnam veteran who’d served with the U.S. Army — had been shot in the head.
-Four spent .22-caliber cartridges lay next to his body.
+Sauceda — a Vietnam veteran who’d served with the US Army — had been shot multiple times in the head.
+Four spent .22 caliber cartridges lay next to his body.

-According to an article published April 3, 2010 by the Quad-Cities Dispatch-Argus, Mrs. Sauceda’s sister, Yolanda Sauceda, said her brother received several phone calls that night before leaving their house about 11:45 p.m.
-Sauceda did not tell his sister where he planned to go or whom he planned to meet.
+According to an article published April 3, 2010 by the Quad-Cities Dispatch-Argus, Mr. Sauceda’s sister, Yolanda Sauceda, said her brother received several phone calls that night before leaving their house about 11:45 p.m.
+Sauceda did not tell his sister where he was going or whom he planned to meet.

-Alexander Sauceda was born July 17, 1950, and buried with military rites at the Rock Island National Cemetery in Moline, Illinois.
+He was buried with military rites at the Rock Island National Cemetery in Moline, Ill.

-If you have any information about Alexander Sauceda’s unsolved murder please contact the Bettendorf Police Department at 563-344-4015 or Iowa Cold Cases through our Contact form.
+If you have any information about Alexander Sauceda’s unsolved murder please contact the Bettendorf Police Department at 563-344-4015.

 Sources: